Base sizes for finite linear groups with solvable stabilisers

-Probabilistic method does not work for us in the general case since the fixed points ratio is much harder to estimate when $S$ is reducible.
-Our reduction of the general case to the case of an irreducible subgroup of $\GL_n(q)$ is of constructive manner.
-We illustrate this for a reducible maximal solvable subgroup $S$ of $\GL_n(q)$; the analysis for $S$ not contained in $\GL_n(q)$ is much more technical and splits into number of smaller cases but inherits the same general idea.
+We illustrate this for a reducible maximal solvable subgroup $S$ of $\GL_n(q)$; the analysis for $S$ not contained in $\GL_n(q)$ is much more technical and splits into a number of smaller cases, although the main ideas are similar.
 So, let $S$ be a reducible maximal solvable subgroup of $\GL_n(q)$.
-By Lemma \ref{supreduce}, in a suitable basis, matrices in $S$ have blocks on their diagonal and all the entries below these blocks are zero.
-The projection on each block forms an irreducible solvable matrix group of smaller dimension for which we can apply Theorem \ref{irred}.
+By Lemma \ref{supreduce}, in a suitable basis, matrices in $S$ have $k$ square $n_i \times n_i$ blocks ($i=1, \ldots, k$) on their diagonal and all the entries below these blocks are zero.
+For $g \in S$, each block $g_i$ lies in $\GL_{n_i}(q)$ and $\{g_i \mid g \in S\}$ forms an irreducible solvable subgroup of $\GL_{n_i}(q)$ for which we can apply Theorem \ref{irred}.
 As a result, we obtain that the intersection of two (in most cases) conjugates of $S$ consists of upper triangular matrices.
-Further, using this ``anti-symmetry'' we explicitly construct elements of $\SL_n(q)$ as in Lemmas \ref{irrtog} and \ref{diag} that, as a result of using them as conjugating elements, give us, at first, a subgroup of diagonal matrices in the intersection of four conjugates of $S$, and then, the subgroup of scalar matrices in the intersection of five conjugates of $S$, so $b_S(S \cdot \SL_n(q))\le 5$.
+Further, using this ``anti-symmetry'' we explicitly construct elements of $\SL_n(q)$ as in Lemma \ref{irrtog} that, as a result of using them as conjugating elements, give us a subgroup of diagonal matrices in the intersection of four conjugates of $S$.
+Finally, we use Lemma \ref{diag} to construct a conjugate of $S$ whose intersection with the other four conjugates is the subgroup of scalar matrices, so $b_S(S \cdot \SL_n(q))\le 5$.